sudeep-23-11/Code-Store/DSA/BinarySearchTree.md

 * Kth (Largest, Smallest) Element in a BST
     * Largest BST in a Binary Tree
 * Lowest Common Ancestor of a Binary Search Tree
+* Range Sum of BST

 # Modify
 * Construct Binary Search Tree from Preorder Traversal
-* Convert Sorted Array to Binary Search Tree
-* Convert Sorted List to Binary Search Tree
+* Convert Sorted (Array, List) to Binary Search Tree
 * Delete Node in a BST
 * Increasing Order Search Tree
 * Insert into a Binary Search Tree